List of International Days of Yoga: 2019

 The 5th International Yoga Day was celebrated zealously in various parts of India, but the main event was held in Ranchi and the prime minister of India, Narendra Modi led a crowd of over 40,000 people, who attended this event there.
 The theme of that year's event was "Yoga for Heart".
 At this event, the prime minister addressed the people of India, stressing on the importance of Yoga for the overall health of body, mind, society, and even our climate, saying "Let our motto be - Yoga for peace, harmony, and progress".
 He also said that the government would be working to make Yoga a pillar of the 'preventive healthcare and wellness' system.

 2020

 The theme for the 2020 day was "Yoga at Home and Yoga with the Family".
 The Bulgarian prime minister Boyko Borissov recorded a video message to the Indian prime minister Narendra Modi on the occasion.
+The main national event for the sixth International Day of Yoga (IDY) 2020 will be held on June 21 at Leh in Ladakh.
+This is the first time the event is taking place in such a high altitude location like Leh.